TaishiNakase/MVSE/README.md

 MVSE, Mosquito-borne Viral Suitability Estimator, provides methods for the estimation of an index of climate-based transmission potential for mosquito-borne viruses.
-It can be parametrized for any combination of host, virus and mosquito-species of interest with local climate data.
+It can be parameterized for any combination of host, virus and mosquito-species of interest with local climate data.

 ## Installation